-If the user has made a mistake while filling out your form it's not a good idea to rub his nose in it.
-Don't tell the user what he did wrong.
+If the user has made a mistake while filling out your form it’s not a good idea to rub it in.
+Don’t tell the user what he did wrong.
 Tell him what he should do to get it right.
-Don't write:
+Don’t write:

 - You forgot to fill out your email address.

 Check the spelling of your error messages.
 Error messages are hidden away and often get overlooked.
 Make sure an editor checks them.

 Leave your form empty, press the ‘Send’ button and read the error messages.

 Imagine it’s somebody else’s website and see if everything’s clear and if there isn’t anything that would annoy you.